Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 cut reclaimed wooden heart pieces with a jigsaw

 Most of my tools are kept in the garage.
-I do have corded jigsaw in the basement, but I chose to bring my Ryobi in from the garage for this project.
-Cutting the boards separately is the way Joan did it, and I found that it really did work the best!
+I do have a corded jigsaw in the basement, but I chose to bring my Ryobi in from the garage for this project.
+Cutting the boards separately is how Joan did it, and I found it worked best!

 clamp reclaimed fence boards while cutting